Weak and strong sustainability: Role of governance and policy recommendations

 The implementation of weak sustainability in governance can be viewed theoretically and practically through Hartwick's rule.
 In resource economics, Hartwick's rule defines the amount of investment in human capital that is needed to offset declining stocks of non-renewable resources.
 Solow showed that, given a degree of substitutability between human capital and natural capital, one way to design a sustainable consumption program for an economy is to accumulate man-made capital.
 When this accumulation is sufficiently rapid the effect from the shrinking exhaustible resource stock is countered by the services from the increased human capital stock.
-Hartwick's rule, is often referred to as "invest resource rents", where ‘rent’ is payment to a factor of production (in this case capital) in excess of that needed to keep it in its present use.
+Hartwick's rule, is often referred to as "invest resource rents", where 'rent' is payment to a factor of production (in this case capital) in excess of that needed to keep it in its present use.
 This requires that a nation invest all rent earned from exhaustible resources currently extracted.

 Later, Pearce and Atkinson and Hamilton added to Hartwick's rule, by setting out a theoretical and empirical measure of net investment in human and natural capital (and later human capital) that became known as genuine savings.
 Genuine savings measures net changes in produced, natural and human capital stocks, valued in monetary terms.

 The aim of governance therefore should be to keep genuine savings above or equal to zero.
 In this sense it is similar to green accounting, which attempts to factor environmental costs into the financial results of operations.
 A key example of this is the World Bank, who now regularly publishes a comparative and comprehensive set of genuine savings estimates for over 150 countries which is called ‘adjusted savings’.

 Criticisms of the strong vs. weak sustainability model

-Martinez-Allier's address concerns over the implications of measuring weak sustainability, after results of work conducted by Pearce & Atkinson in the early 1990s.
+Martinez-Allier's address concerns over the implications of measuring weak sustainability, after results of work conducted by Pearce and Atkinson in the early 1990s.
 By their measure, most of the Northern, industrialised countries are deemed sustainable, as is the world economy as a whole.
 This point of view can be considered to be flawed since the world would (arguably) not be sustainable if all countries have the resource intensity rate and pollution rate of many industrialised countries.
 Industrialization does not necessarily equate to sustainability.

 According to Pearce and Atkinson's calculations, the Japanese economy is one of the most sustainable economies in the world.
 The reason for this is that its saving rate is so high.
 This trend still remains today and therefore exceeds depreciation on both natural and man-made capital.
 Thus, they suggest that it is the gross negligence of factors other than savings in measuring sustainability that makes weak sustainability an inappropriate concept.

 The integrative sustainability model has the economy completely located within society and society completely located within the environment.
 In other words, the economy is a subset of society and society is completely dependent upon the environment.
 This interdependence means that any sustainability-related issue must be considered holistically.